catenare/devnotes/docs/web/javascript/notes.md

     * `npm install {} {}` - install list of outdated files.

 ## Other
+* [Normalizr](https://github.com/paularmstrong/normalizr) - create schema to normalize the result of a returned schema.

 ### Promises
 ```js
 let getCaptcha = new Promise(